alexandreweiss/crl-demo/README.md

 - Private endpoint deployed in first region, second spoke
 - Connected using Linux SBM Client in first region, first spoke
 - Test:
-  - connect via Guacamole to we-Enovia
+  - connect via Guacamole to application 1 in Azure frc region
   - df -h,
-  - ls /mnt/azrweswbsa
+  - ls /mnt/*storageaccountname*

+## Test E/W filtering via Firenet and Palo Alto
+- Enable inspection of Application 2 vnet in Azure frc region
+- Try to ping from Application 1 to Application 2 in Azure frc region
+- Browse firewall log to check traffic is going through

 ## Internet egress filtering for island virtual networks
 - Browse the Azure Container Instance to check at internet connectivity
 - Play with Distributed Cloud Firewall

-## Demonstrate Aviatrix Edge deployment via Copilot GUI
-- Use serial under the box to create edge in Copilot,
-- Plug the box to internet using port0 and wait for the bootstrap to occur,
-- Deploy an Aviatrix Edge on top of the box,
-- Attach it to transit.
+## Internet egress via Palo Alto in Azure frc region
+- Connect to application 1 in Azure frc region to test curl http://monip.org
+- Compare with firewall IP address on untrusted interface.